PrinsWillem/castle_game_project/README.md

 Text

 ## Original Game
 The Castle Card Game is an original game created by Loic Marles and designed by Anthony Byledbal.
-It was developed as an educational game and learn more about medieval castle.
+It was developed as an educational game for which the players could learn more about medieval castles.
 It was never released as a physical game because the cost of production were too expensive, but find its way to the digital world.

 ## Gameplay
 Text